hetznercloud/cli/docs/reference/hcloud_server_ip.md

 ```
   -h, --help   help for ip
-  -6, --ipv6   Print the first address of the IPv6 public server network
+  -6, --ipv6   Print the first address of the Server's Primary IPv6 network
 ```

 ### Options inherited from parent commands